piukhq/harmonia/README.md

 s/test-end-to-end -f my-fixture.toml
 ```

+*Note: If you want to test with a Visa import file, you will need to have gpg1 installed on your system.*

-After running these tests, the PostgreSQL and Redis containers will be left intact for manual data inspection.ss
+After running these tests, the PostgreSQL and Redis containers will be left intact for manual data inspection.

 #### Inspecting PostgreSQL